 Salary increases.
-The Library Board approved a merit pay increase range of 1% to 3% based upon an employee's evaluation score.
+The Library Board approved a merit pay increase range of 2% to 3% based upon an employee's evaluation score.
+The wage line increased just under 13% in FY 2020 due to merit wage increases of up to 3% and a \$1.00 per hour wage increase for all part time and full time nonexempt employees on January 1, 2020 to being to steadily raise staff hourly wages due to the impending \$15 per hour minimum wage increase by 2025.
 The Library Board as a matter of policy does not award across- the-board or cost of living increases.
-Salary adjustments for longevity for staff at the five and ten-year marks in their salary schedule positions (not on the anniversary of the years working for the library) continued to be implemented and approved by the Library Board in FY 2019.
-The Library Board in FY 2019 paid out over \$5,000 in bonuses to employees in appreciation for the work they have been providing to the community.
+Salary adjustments continue to be made for longevity for staff at the five and ten-year marks in their salary schedule positions (not on the anniversary of the years working for the library).
+The Library Board approved to adjust the longevity from the five- and ten-year mark and reduce it to the 3- and 5-year marks starting in FY 2021.
+This decision to adjust the longevity mark was to reduce wage compression as new staff begin under the new minimum wage amounts in 2020 and 2021.

 Inflation.
-The inflation rate is low and remained at the same rate at the end of the fiscal year as it was at the beginning of the fiscal year.
-The inflation rate began June 1, 2018 at 1.9% and ended at 1.75% in 2019.
+The inflation rate remained lower at the end of the fiscal year below 1%.
+The inflation rate began June 1, 2019 at 1.8 % and ended at 0.62% by the end of May 2020.
+This low rate reflects the impact of the COVID -19 pandemic toward the end of the second quarter of 2020.